PDF hosting

 Can people preview the PDF in the browser?

 Yes.
-Modern browsers can render PDFs directly, so most visitors can read the document without downloading it first.
+Modern browsers can render PDFs directly when the file is served with the right type, so most visitors can read the document without downloading it first.

 Are there download or view limits?